mtmanning93/velo-workshop/README.md

 The site was deployed to GitHub Pages using the following method:

-- In the GitHub repository, navigate to the Settings tab
+- In the GitHub repository named 'velo-workshop', navigate to the Settings tab.
-- From the source section drop-down menu, select the Master Branch
+- From here navigate the left menu and click the 'Pages' link.
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Once the main branch has been selected, the page will be automatically refreshed.
+At the top of the 'Pages' settings page there will be a highlighted like followed by a button to visit site.

-The link to the live website is here - (*)
+The link to the live website is here - [Velo Workshop](https://mtmanning93.github.io/velo-workshop/)

 ## Credits